-- 1. Data Analysis: Collect and analyze the "who, what, when, and where" of gun-related violence; determine the areas of the City most impacted by this violence; identify the "drivers of violence;" and identify the small percentage of individuals who are the most likely to engage in gun violence. - 2.
-Direct Communication: A "call-in" is conducted where those identified in Step 1 are invited to a meeting hosted by a range of partners that includes community members, young people formerly involved in gangs, service organizations, criminal justice agencies, family members, and faith leaders. - 3.
+- 1. Data Analysis: Collect and analyze the "who, what, when, and where" of gunrelated violence; determine the areas of the City most impacted by this violence; identify the "drivers of violence;" and identify the small percentage of individuals who are the most likely to engage in gun violence. - 2.
+Direct Communication: A "call-in" is conducted where those identified in Step 1 are invited to a meeting hosted by a range of partners that includes community members, young people formerly involved in gangs, service organizations, criminal justice agencies, family members, and faith leaders.
+A clear and respectful message that the violence must stop is delivered.
+They are encouraged to take advantage of a variety of services. - 3.
 Support Services Pipeline: Those who accept the offer will be provided employment opportunities, vocational training, social services such as life coaching, mental health and substance abuse counseling, and ongoing support such as mentoring, and mutual support programs. - 4.
 Community Outreach: Street Outreach programs, faith-based outreach efforts and community leaders will present a strong community presence in the target areas, spreading the violence prevention message, defusing tensions between individuals and gangs, and connecting at-risk individuals to educational opportunities, job training, and follow-up support.